 What is Facet?

 Facet is a wealth management firm founded in 2016 in Baltimore, Maryland.
-The company has more than 230 employees and is backed by Warburg Pincus, a well-known global equity firm.
+The company has more than 20,000 members.
+Its backers include Warburg Pincus, a well-known global equity firm, and Multiplier Capital, a growth financing platform.

 How does Facet work?